EmbraceLife/My_Journey_on_Kaggle/OTTO Recsys Comp (New).md

 	- [co-visitation matrix - simplified, imprvd logic 🔥](https://www.kaggle.com/code/radek1/co-visitation-matrix-simplified-imprvd-logic) by Radek
 	- 💡💡💡 - if the last 20 aids of each test session are not enough, then append the <mark style="background: #ABF7F7A6;">most likely co-occurred aids</mark>
 	- 🏗️🏗️🏗️ Let me implement it in polars, notebook <mark style="background: #BBFABBA6;">todo</mark> started afternoon 2023.1.15, [notebook](https://www.kaggle.com/code/danielliao/implement-radek-simple-covisitation-matrix-polars/) nearly done in 2023.1.17
+		- -   how similar is my implementation to Radek’s 🔥🔥🔥
+			-   next_AIDs: 64 more pairs than Radek’s
+			-   slightly faster than pandas
+			-   but the public score is exactly the same, 0.569 😂😂
+			-   both are super slow compared with @deotte’s GPU cudf version, still need to learn pandas 😱😱😱💡💡💡
-		- key concepts 😱 😂 ⚡🔥
+		- key concepts and codes blocks 😱 😂 ⚡🔥
+			-
-			- what is co-visitation intuitively
+			- what is co-visitation intuitively [[OTTO Recsys Comp (New)#^7f7de5|notes]]
+			- how to subset and join train and test? and how to use DEBUG for fast experimenting codes? [[OTTO Recsys Comp (New)#^495ed2|codes]]
+			- how to create and tweak a co-visitation matrix [[OTTO Recsys Comp (New)#^0ad2ea|codes]]
-			- how to create a feature to select the best 20 aids from many
+			- how to create a feature (weight based on time, type and occurrences) to rerank the best 20 aids from many [[OTTO Recsys Comp (New)#^3f59e6|codes]]
-			- how to use co-visitation matrix to select candidates from millions of aids
+			- how to use co-visitation matrix to select candidates from millions of aids  [[OTTO Recsys Comp (New)#^3f59e6|codes]]
+			    -   take 20 most common aids for each aid in a test session and put them into candidate list
+			    -   take 40 most common aids from the candidate list and add them to the aids of the test session if they are new to the session
+			    -   then select the first 20 aids
 		- techinques 🔥🔥🔥
 			- use `DEBUG=True` when writing the codes from start, otherwise running large dataset and failed due to code error is a huge waste of time 😱😱😱😱😱😱
 			- I have spent most of the 2 days in implementing in polars, and realized that polars aren't fast in all situations